kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

             - Both ARN and Name of trustStore are supported values.
             - `trustStore` is required when mode is `verify`.
         - `ignoreClientCertificateExpiry : true | false (default)`
+        - Once the Mutual Authentication is set, to turn it off, you will have to explicitly pass in this annotation with `mode : "off"`.

     !!!example
         - [listen-ports](#listen-ports) specifies four HTTPS ports: `80, 443, 8080, 8443`